-This proposed AD would require accomplishing the actions specified in the MCAI described previously, except for any differences identified as exceptions in the regulatory text of this proposed AD.
-See "Differences Between this AD and the MCAI" for a discussion of the general differences included in this AD.
-The owner/operator (pilot) holding at least a private pilot certificate may revise the existing AFM for your airplane and must enter compliance with the applicable paragraph of this proposed AD into the airplane maintenance records in accordance with 14 CFR 43.9(a) and 91.417(a)(2)(v).
-The pilot may perform this action because it only involves revising the AFM.
-This action could be performed equally well by a pilot or a mechanic.
-This is an exception to the FAA's standard maintenance regulations.
+This proposed AD would require accomplishing the actions specified in the material already described, except for any differences identified as exceptions in the regulatory text of this AD.
+See "Differences Between this Proposed AD and the MCAI" for a discussion of those differences.

+This proposed AD would require revising the RFMS for the helicopter.
+This proposed action may be performed by the owner/operator (pilot) holding at least a private pilot certificate and compliance with the applicable paragraphs of this proposed AD must be entered into the helicopter maintenance records in accordance with 14 CFR 43.9(a) and 91.417(a)(2)(v).
+The pilot may perform this action because it only involves revising the existing RFMS by inserting pages, which is not considered a maintenance action.